Malchemis/reviewSET/README.md

 - json
 - argparse

-(you can run the requirement.sh script to install these libraries)
+(you can run the requirements.sh script to install these libraries)

 Ensure these libraries are installed before running the script.